-AS English Language or AS English Literature is compulsory for all Year 12 students
+AS English Language or AS English Literature is compulsory for all Year 12 students.

-Year 12 students are to select 3 or 4 additional courses and will spend 6 periods per week on each of these
+After choosing a language option Year 12 students are to select 3 or 4 additional courses and will spend 6 periods per week on each of these.

-Year 13 students are to select 4 courses from the subjects offered in this prospectus and will spend 6 periods per week on each of these.
+Year 13 students are to select 4 or 5 courses from the subjects offered in this prospectus and will spend 6 periods per week on each of these.